MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/mip/class_mip_policyengine_settings.md

 * List of name/value pairs.

 ### SetSessionId
-Set the session id, used for client defined telementry.
+Set the session id, used for client defined telemetry.

 #### Parameters
 * sessionId a unique string that connects telemetry events.